Prevent Sexual Assault on College Campuses and in the Military

 According to the Department of Defense, 20,300 members of the military (10,600+ men and 9,600+ women) were sexually assaulted in 2014, 90 percent of which were in a military setting, mostly by a higher-ranking service member who knew the victim.
 Further, 86 percent of victims did not report the crime.

-The organization’s approach is grounded in the social ecological model, advocated by the Centers for Disease Control, as a framework for primary prevention of gender-based violence.
-A CALL TO MEN has 20+ years of experience working with and training men, from the National Football League, the National Basketball Association, Major League Baseball and the National Hockey League, to the United States Military, the Department of Justice and the United Nations.
+The organization’s approach is grounded in the social ecological model, advocated by the Centers for Disease Control, as a framework for primary prevention of gender-based violence, and supports the United Nations’ 2030 Agenda for Sustainable Development (Goal 5: Gender Equality).